Xabaril/Esquio/extensions/azure-devops/overview.md

 Parameters for this task are:

 - **Esquio service endpoint:** This is a picklist to select the desired Esquio Service Connection.
 - **Esquio Product:** Picklist to select any of the configured products in Esquio.
+In v2.0, instead of the numeric *id* we use the product name from Esquio.
 - **Esquio feature:** Picklist to select the Esquio feature desired to rollback.
+In v2.0, instead of the numeric *id* we use the feature name from Esquio.

 ## Set toggle parameter with Esquio